huskyroboticsteam/Simulator/README.md

 ## Motor Power Request
 ### Description
-Sent from the rover server to instruct the simulator to make a motor run to a position.
+Sent from the rover server to instruct the simulator to make a motor run with a specified power.

 ### Syntax
 ```